SEEKER ALERT!

 FOOTNOTES:

 1 As Gardnerians, we inherited the word in this pejorative meaning.
-The Oxford English Dictionary cites "Pellar" as a word from Cornwall meaning "an exorcist; a wizard, conjurer" -- a "repeller" who specialized in "taking off" a curse.
-Robert Cochrane (died 1966), who founded the Clan of Tubal-Cain, called himself a "pellar," and his followers use it as a term of honor, we have been informed.
-But to judge from Doreen Valiente's description of her experiences with Cochrane (chapter 8 in her The Rebirth of Witchcraft) -- the dubious and even fraudulent claims he made, and his aggressive slandering of Gerald Gardner -- the word may have fit him better in the negative sense. (back)
+The Oxford English Dictionary, however, cites "Pellar" as a word from Cornwall meaning "an exorcist; a wizard, conjurer" -- a "repeller" who specialized in "taking off" curses.
+In the 19th century, William Bottrell described Cornish people's springtime custom of making a pilgrimage to a "Pellar" of good repute to have "'their [magical] protection renewed'" (Wm.
+Bottrell, Stories and Folk-Lore of West Cornwall, p.
+117, "Annual Visit of the West-Country folks to the Pellar of Helston", cited in Joyce froome, Wicked Enchantments: A History of the Pendle Witches and their Magic,, Carnegie Publishing, Lancaster, 2010, p.
+177).
+Robert Cochrane (died 1966), who founded the Clan of Tubal-Cain, also called himself a pellar, and his followers use it as a term of honor, we have been informed.
+But to judge from Doreen Valiente's description of her experiences with Cochrane (chapter 8 in her The Rebirth of Witchcraft) -- the dubious and even fraudulent claims he made, and his aggressive slandering of Gerald Gardner -- Cochrane may have been the reason why the term acquired a negative connotation. (back)

-2 Several years ago a Missouri woman we never met stole our coven name "Oldenwilde" and set up a shell website to sell her products on. (back)
+2 Several years ago a Missouri woman we never met stole our coven name "Oldenwilde" and set up a shell website to sell her products on.
+An example of a website spreading lies, rumors, and community discord is RealPaganNetwork: RealPagan -- Paganism for the Real World; see Coven Oldenwilde's Response to Internet Libel on Realpagan.net (back)

 3 "Recule" (from the Old French reculer, "to recoil [from]") is a Craft word meaning to banish, formally part ways with, "void".
 To be reculed by one's own High Priest/ess is the ultimate punishment, and a grave dishonor.
 (Note: There's no such thing as "warlocking" someone as a form of banishment -- as a Witch with Traditional training would know, this is actually an old mispronunciation of "warricking", a specific ritual practice that has nothing to do with reculement.) (back)